--land cover-hgh +med developed 0.05, low 0.1

--precipitation0.1

--age-juvenile 0.1

--imperviousness0.05

--month- DISCUSSION
+DISCUSSION

 Data from wild mesocarnivores submitted to the SCWDS was analyzed based on their CDV diagnosis at necropsy with a subset of these cases being sampled for CDV for phylogenetic analysis of the virus in wild mesocarnivores in the southeast.
 Ecological variables including human land use type at the location of each case submitted were included in the data with a generalized linear model developed to identify factors that increased the risk of CDV in these animals.

-The phylogenetic analysis of CDV isolates showed a very distinct cluster from samples taken from animals in states east of the Mississippi river.
+The phylogenetic analysis of CDV isolates showed a very distinct cluster from animals in states east of the Mississippi river.
 The vast majority Isolates from NC, GA and FL clustered closely together within the phylogenetic tree.
 Isolates from western states, AR and MO clustered quite separately from these eastern isolates and in a much less clear ly defined cluster.
-This suggests the eastern isolates are all quite closely related and given that the states of GA, FL and NC are contiguous, may all have originated from one large ongoing outbreak in the area.
+This suggests the eastern isolates are all quite closely related and given that the states of GA, FL and NC are contiguousd, may all have originated from one large ongoing outbreak in the area.
 Secondly, that the Mississippi river forms a much more difficult barrier for the virus to traverse than other smaller rivers.
 This would make sense given that the virus is not transmitted by birds or airborne transmission, so would need to be brought across the river by an infected mammal.
 This results in distinct strains evolving on each side of the river.
 The Mississippi as a barrier to disease dispersal in wildlife has been demonstrated before with rabies (Kuzmina et al. 2013).
-However, based on this study, and others, it is not an impenetrable barrier as there was one GA isolate and one NC isolate that clustered with isolates from Missouri suggesting that at some point in time these were able to spread across the river, whether this be through an infected wild mammal swimming or inside a truck, or perhaps via an infected dog or even via a fomite.
+However, based on this study, and others, it is not an impenetrable barrier, as there was one GA isolate and one NC isolate that clustered with isolates from Missouri, suggesting that at some point in time these were able to spread across the river, whether this be through an infected wild mammal swimming or inside a truck, or perhaps via an infected dog or even via a fomite.

 The GLM for CDV diagnosis and ecological variables revealed a number of significant results.
 The most significant explanatory variable was distance to another positive CDV case.
 This makes perfect sense from a disease ecology standpoint as it is a directly transmitted pathogen and does not persist in the environment for any great length of time so an animal is not going to spontaneously contract the virus from the environment.
 Being close to another existing case likely means being close to an existing outbreak.